Online, Virtual and Classroom Courses

 Example:

-“Slip hazard” is rather vague.
-However, “A slip hazard due to spillages of oil/petrol” provides a bit more clarity for the marker and workers who read the risk assessment.
+Better: “Slip hazard due to oil spill on concrete floor” provides a bit more clarity for the marker and workers who read the risk assessment.

 Step 3: Identify Who Might be Harmed

-You’re likely to automatically think of the worker(s) undertaking the task and the workers within the immediate area.
+You’re likely to automatically think of the workers undertaking the task and the workers within the immediate area.
 But remember that others might also be at risk.
+Think beyond employees.

 Step 5: Evaluate Existing Risk Control Measures